 The customer lifecycle refers to the process of prospects being aware of a product, purchasing from a brand, and, ideally, becoming long-term clients.
-Using the Lifecycle map you can monitor the distribution of customers between different lifecycle stages.
-Also, you can track transitions between different stages to understand your customers' journey better.
+Using the Lifecycle map, you can monitor the distribution of customers between different lifecycle stages.
+Also, you can track transitions between different stages to better understand your customers' journey.

-To access Lifecycle map, navigate to Audience > Customer Breakdown:
+To access the Lifecycle map, navigate to Audience> Customer Breakdown:

 The transition from a recent customer to a customer that needs nurturing (same for champions or loyalists) happens when a specific amount of days lapses from the last order.
 We determine this number of days by looking at the typical behavior across all returning customers in your store.

 Here's how we define the typical behavior for each brand:

 Recency (days since last order);

 Frequency (number of orders made in the last 365 days);

 On the store level:

 Recency - how much time it takes to make a repeat order on average;

 Monetary - what is the average order value;